Superintendent's raise should go to services

 Parents and staff came to the school board meeting in force on May 8, and spoke of the impact that last year’s cuts had on students, including: just one aide on the playground supervising 150 children at recess, lack of clean drinking water, large classes, reduced intervention services, minimal counseling and mental health supports, and a heartbreaking loss of morale among the staff who are working harder than ever to fill in the gaps.

 All of these priorities that have a significant, daily impact on students were overlooked, as the board approved Dr. Haggard’s proposal to pad his own salary by a 3-2 vote.
 This action was a clear dereliction of duty by board members Sarquilla, Alvarado and Morgan.
 They quite literally took essential resources away from the children of Buellton in a grand undeserved gift to Dr. Haggard.
 It is time to stand up and correct this grievous error by insisting that the school board be held accountable, and restore BUSD for the children of Buellton.

 A shout-out to unsung heroes

 We are fortunate to have dedicated professionals manning the trucks of Lompoc’s Urban Forestry Division.
-We recently contacted the City concerning dead limbs trapped in a private tree at the entrance to Beattie Park.
+We recently contacted the City concerning dead limbs trapped in a privet tree at the entrance to Beattie Park.